Postgraduate Year Two Critical Care Pharmacy Residency

 Residents have the following longitudinal responsibilities:

-- complete a research project and present at local and regional pharmacy conferences along with submission to a national critical care meeting
+- complete a research project for publication and present at local and regional pharmacy conferences along with submission to a national critical care meeting

 - participate in medication-use evaluation projects